Deep Time Detour

 A Deep Time Detour of the Place We Now Call Colorado

 Colorado’s geological story is dynamic and surprising!
 From tropical to Ice Age landscapes, constant change has shaped and reshaped the land and its plant and animal life over hundreds of millions of years.
-This new exhibit hall will showcase powerful transformations through the lenses of geology and paleontology, telling unique stories from around the state based on the fossil record as interpreted by scientists and paleo artists.
+Deep Time Detour showcases powerful transformations through the lenses of geology and paleontology, telling unique stories from around the state based on the fossil record as interpreted by scientists and paleo artists.

 The Goal